pajtai/grunt-php-set-constant/README.md

 Set a constant in a php file to the value indicated.

 The file that will be altered will be in `grunt.config.project.dirs.temp`.
+This is so that you don't screw up your source code.
+Suggested use in in conjunstion with [grunt-cp](https://npmjs.org/package/grunt-cp).
+First copy your files to `grunt.config.project.dirs.temp`, then run `setConstant`.

 Example usage within grunt init: